machinelv/QGEMM/TechniqueReport.md

 Every thread needs to get an coordinate to fetch the shared memory.

+## Multi Stage

+In this stage, we further optimize the GEMM kernel by introducing a multi-stage execution model.
+This model breaks down the computation into smaller, more manageable stages, allowing for better resource utilization and improved performance.

 # GEMM

 ## SM80 Normal BF16 GEMM Kernel